hilbergkazuki/sql-project/README.md

 # E-Commerce Sales Analysis (SQL + Tableau)

-This project analyzes e-commerce sales to identify long-term revenue trends and top-performing products.
-SQL was used to query and aggregate transactional data and tableau was used to build a dashboard to communicate key business insights.
-The goal of this project was to demonstrate tableau and SQL skills.
+This project analyzes multi-year e-commerce transaction data to understand long-term revenue growth and revenue concentration across products.
+Using SQL for aggregation and transformation, I identified trends in monthly revenue and quantified the extent to which a small number of products drive total sales.
+A Tableau dashboard was built to communicate insights relevant to inventory planning and marketing strategy.

 ## Project Overview

-In this project I created a number of csv files that could be analyzed and used two of them to create a basic dashboard.
-I represented the top performing products with their total revenue as well as total revenue over the course of 7 years.
+In this project I designed SQL queries to aggregate transactional data into analysis ready data sets. these include:
+- Overall top products
+- Top products by month
+- Monthly revenue
+- Monthly Profit

 ## Tools and Techniques